chrisbrickey/sc-claude-code-files/lesson7_files/README.md

 ## Customization Options

 ### Adding New Metrics
-1. Extend the `BusinessMetricsCalculator` class in `business_metrics.py`
+1. Add calculation method to the `BusinessMetricsCalculator` class in `business_metrics.py`
-2. Add visualization methods to `MetricsVisualizer` class
+2. Create visualizations in the notebook using matplotlib, seaborn, or plotly
-3. Update the notebook to display new metrics
+3. Update the notebook to display and interpret new metrics

 ### Custom Visualizations
 ```python